Islandora-Collaboration-Group/icg_csv_import/README.md

 ##### XPaths

 In the first column, the XPath is "/mods/note[@displayLabel='Import Index']".
 This Xpath statement directs the module to import the corresponding column of data into a series of MODS datastreams.
-The first row of data would generated the following MODS structure:
+The first row of data would generate the following MODS structure:

 	<mods>
-		<note displayLabel='Import Index>1</note>
+		<note displayLabel='Import Index'>1</note>
 	</mods>

 The second column in this example contains the Key or keyword "OBJ".
 Keys are discussed in the next section of this document.